-Mixpanel is preparing to retire the Segmentation report over the next couple of months.
+Mixpanel retired the Segmentation report on Monday, January 14th, 2019.
 The Insights report has been designed to replace the Segmentation report, as it has the same features as Segmentation and more.
-Here are some common questions that you may have during this transition period.
+Here are some common questions that you may have about the retirement.

 Why is Segmentation being retired?